willsigmon/HTI-BRIDGE/README.md

 - **Lead sourcing**: browse `docs/data-sources.md` for free APIs and drip scrapes to plug into `sync:*` jobs.

 Enjoy the new HubZone-flavored cockpit!
 If you uncover issues, open the inspector & look for toasts—everything now reports errors unobtrusively.

+---

+### Curious about evaluating other CRMs?

+We maintain an automation-first playbook in `AGENTS.md` that guides agents (and humans) through building a Salesforce-free CRM alternatives evaluator—complete with scoring rubric, migration plan templates, and security checklists.
+Start there if you want a streamlined, less cluttered experience focused on comparative CRM research.